muzixing/draft-king-rokui-ainetops-usecases/draft-king-rokui-ainetops-usecases.md

 * Interfaces and APIs

    To facilitate interoperability and integration with existing network management systems, the following interfaces and APIs are recommended:

-o Northbound API: Provides a standardized interface for external systems to query anomaly detection results and receive alerts.This API should align with RESTCONF (RFC 8040) for consistency with IETF standards.
+   * Northbound API: Provides a standardized interface for external systems to query anomaly detection results and receive alerts.This API should align with RESTCONF (RFC 8040) for consistency with IETF standards.

-o Southbound API: Allows the anomaly detection system to interact with network devices for data collection and response actions.
+   * Southbound API: Allows the anomaly detection system to interact with network devices for data collection and response actions.
 This API may use NETCONF (RFC 6241) or RESTCONF (RFC 8040) for device management.

-o Model Management API: Enables the deployment, updating, and monitoring of AI models used in the analysis layer.
+   * Model Management API: Enables the deployment, updating, and monitoring of AI models used in the analysis layer.
 This API should support secure communication as defined in RFC 8446 (TLS 1.3).

    These APIs should adhere to RESTful principles or other widely adopted standards to ensure ease of integration.

    {{fig_NAD_Intf}} illustrates the interaction between the anomaly detection system and external components via the defined interfaces:

 ~~~